 [6.24.9.1.1.
 The exterior courtesy lamps may be switched ON manually or automatically. ]

 6.24.9.1.2.
-The exterior courtesy lamps shall not flash.
+The exterior courtesy lamps shall not flash and/or vary in luminous intensity and/or apparent surface.

-6.24.9.1.3.
+[6.24.9.1.3.
 At the discretion of the manufacturer the combination of exterior courtesy lamps may be grouped in different patterns to suit the circumstances of their use and the environment

 6.24.9.1.4.
 The photometric characteristics of the exterior courtesy lamps may vary in relation to the position of vehicle users.
 No sharp variation of intensity shall be observed during transition.]

 6.24.9.2.
-The rear position lamps, the parking lamps, the side marker lamps, the end-outline marker lamps, and Aapproved lamps emitting white light with the exception of main beam head lamps, daytime running lamps and reversing lamps may be switched ON as courtesy lamp function.
+The rear position lamps, the parking lamps, the side marker lamps, the end-outline marker lamps, and Aapproved lighting according to the UN Regulation emitting white light with the exception of main beam head lamps, daytime running lamps and reversing lamps may be switched ON as courtesy lamp function.
 They may also be switched ON together with the exterior courtesy lamps and the condition of paragraph 5.11. and 5.12. above may not apply.

 6.24.9.3 The technical service shall, to the satisfaction of the Type Approval Authority, perform a visual test to verify that there is no direct visibility of the apparent surface of the exterior courtesy lamps, if viewed by an observer moving on the boundary of a zone on a transverse plane 10 m from the front of the vehicle, a transverse plane 10 m from the rear of the vehicle , and two longitudinal planes 10 m from each side of the vehicle; these four planes to extend from 1 m to 3 m above and perpendicular to the ground as shown in Annex 14.

-[At the request of the applicant and with the consent of the Technical Service this requirement the requirements of this paragraph may be verified by a drawing or simulation or deemed be satisfied if the applicant can prove that the luminous intensity is less than [0.5] cd per lamp taking into account the influence of the vehicle body if applicable.]"
+[At the request of the applicant and with the consent of the Technical Service this requirement the requirements of this paragraph may be verified by a drawing or simulation.]"

 Insert a new paragraph 6.27., to read: